yalicee/fun-callback-heaven-march-23/README.md

 - this function should take a callback function as its only argument
 - this function should make use of both `fetchAllOwners` and `fetchCatsByOwner` in order to retrieve an array of all the cats from the server
-- Be mindful of the casing of your requests! `fetchCatsByOwner` only works with lowercase owner names
+- be mindful of the casing of your requests! `fetchCatsByOwner` only works with lowercase owner names
 - you must finally pass the array of all those adorable cats to the callback function, sorted in alphabetical order

 #### `fetchOwnersWithCats()`